CPSDisplay/cpsdisplay/README.md

 ### Text scale

-The scale button can scale to `10.0%` or `400.0%`
+The scale button can scale to `10.0%` or `400.0%`.

-If the slider is close to `X50.0%` or `X00.0%`, its value will be rounded to`X50.0%` or `X00.0%` rather than decimal number (like `X49.86%`).
+If the slider is close to `X50.0%` or `X00.0%`, its value will be rounded to`X50.0%` or `X00.0%` rather than decimal number (like `X49.86%`)

 ![Rounded Text Scale](demo_imgs/text_settings_scale_150.png)

 ### Text color

-By clicking on this button, a new window appears showing us a color picker.
+By clicking on this button, a new window appears showing us a color picker

 ![Text Color Picker](demo_imgs/text_settings_colorpicker.png)

-By using this color picker you can easily choose what color you want.
+By using this color picker you can easily choose what color you want (you can't change the opacity).

 The color selected is showed at the right of the color button.